2018-up Jeep Wrangler (JL) and 2020-up Jeep Gladiator

 In Alpine-equipped Wranglers and Gladiators, you’ll find an 8" subwoofer in the….well, it depends on the vehicle, as does the degree of difficulty involved in removal and replacement.
 Removal instructions for each can be found in your Crutchfield ResearchNotes.
-Just enter your vehicle info to see the subs that fit your Jeep.
+Just enter your vehicle info to see the subs (and everything else) that will fit your Jeep.

 Wrangler 2-door: The Wrangler’s 8", quad-voice coil (2 ohms per voice coil) sub is located under the cargo area floor.
 It’s pretty easy to get to, but you’ll need to fabricate a bracket to install an aftermarket sub.
 We recommend adding an amplifier with a low-pass crossover to power your new subwoofer.